francosbenitez/francosbenitez.com/contents/projects/twitter-bot.md

 My interest in creating something like this stemmed from my discomfort with the curriculum at my school where I study psychology.

 ### What I Learnt
-When developing it, I dealt with some difficulties connecting Ubuntu to Docker, but I learned a lot about both of them.
+On developing this project, I dealt with some difficulties connecting Ubuntu to Docker, but I learned a lot about both of them.